William Short (American ambassador): Lawyer, planter and politician

+Diplomatic career

 During his time in Paris as Thomas Jefferson's private secretary, William Short served as charge d'affaires in Jefferson's absence.
 Short's appointment to this role was President Washington's first appointment under the new Constitution, and thus Short holds the honor of being the first Presidential nominee in U.S. history.
 After Jefferson returned to America in 1789, Short continued as charge d'affairs, and since he was the highest ranking American diplomat in France he essentially served as the replacement U.S. Minister for three years.
 During this time, in what would become a lifelong correspondence, Short provided Jefferson with detailed reports on the progress of the French Revolution.
 After 1792, Short became increasingly disillusioned with the excessive violence of the Revolution, which resulted in several friends being arrested or murdered.

 From September 1790 until August 1794, Short also acted as the United States's fiscal agent in Europe, and in that capacity he refinanced America's foreign debt, negotiating a lower interest rate than any other country enjoyed—a service that greatly helped America's federal government in the 1790s.
 He was appointed Minister Resident to the Netherlands in January 1792 and served until December 1792.
 From 1794 to 1795 he was a treaty commissioner plenipotentiary to Spain.
 Short's Spanish mission was frustrating, however, because France and Spain went to war in March 1793, making any Spanish-American treaty much more difficult.
 After working on negotiations for years, he was removed from his position just as the situation began to get better, and so did not get credit when a treaty was finally made.
 Short returned to Paris, but after finding that the woman he loved, the Duchesse Rosalie de la Rochefoucauld, was not willing to leave France, he went back to the United States to take care of business matters in 1802.
 Immediately upon returning, Short visited Jefferson for a month at Monticello, Jefferson's home.

 A few years later, then-President Jefferson nominated Short via recess appointment to become Minister to Russia in 1808; however, after Short had arrived in Europe, the Senate decided not to have a diplomat sent to Russia at all, and Short never proceeded to the post.
 Short became angry at James Madison, who had succeeded Jefferson to the presidency, for not renewing his appointment and for sending John Quincy Adams instead in 1809.
 Short also found out that Rosalie not only would not leave France to marry him, but had actually married an older, wealthy relative instead.
 Short left Europe for good, returning to America and spending the last years of his life managing his successful business dealings, supporting various philanthropic ventures, and keeping up his friendship with Jefferson through visits and letters.